September 2014

 The long history of the Camino held in a recently uncovered inscription tells of pilgrims passing this way since 900 AD.
 Waymarking becoming an art as we inch closer to Spain.

 A bright, sunny day with a tempering breeze from the sea.
 A very lovely day for walking.
-Across the Eiffel bridge and the Rio Lima into Viana do Castelo where we sit in the late afternoon sun in the medieval centre of town and bask in our good fortune.
+Across the Eiffel Bridge and the Rio Lima into Viana do Castelo where we sit in the late afternoon sun in the medieval centre of town and bask in our good fortune.

 Viana do Castelo → A Guarda (35 km)

 The light is softening, persimmons are ripening and vines are turning deep scarlet.
 Colchiques, the purple flowers that foretell the coming of autumn, are thick on the ground.
-Moss covered stonewalled paths, sinners burning in the eternal flames of hell painted in lurid colours on church portals, a still-functioning stone watermill, wooded glades, pine forests, then down again to the coast.
+Moss-covered stonewalled paths, sinners burning in the eternal flames of hell painted in lurid colours on church portals, a still-functioning stone watermill, wooded glades, pine forests, then down again to the coast.
 A beach then on towards wilder shores.
 Green and rocky headlands, wild white horses and a shepherd with a flock of goats.
 All afternoon, a shimmering sea.
+With the assistance of Captain Mario, we cross the Rio Minho in a small boat and scramble ashore on a rising tide into Spain.

 A Guarda is famous for its extensive and well-conserved remains of a Celtic hilltop settlement, originating from 500 BC and only discovered in 1913.
 There is a stone circle, a church and the remnants of a hundred or so huts inside an encircling wall.
 Unfortunately, we arrive in town too late and too spent to contemplate the long steep climb to Monte Santa Tecia, the site of the settlement.